Why do we believe the lies of a sociopath?

 Our inner truth and values, and our own strength allows us to pull ourselves out of the cognitive dissonance and shake off the chains of the sociopath.
-Though we’re ensnared, enough of the “real us” snaps back to presence most often when the sociopath makes a huge blunder: a lie so big we can’t swallow it, a transgression so glaring we can’t register it as “okay” no matter what.
-This is the tear in the net the sociopath dreads and avoids every single day and month they spend with us.
+Though we’re ensnared, enough of the “real us” snaps back to presence most often when the sociopath makes a huge blunder.
+When they tell whopper number 987, a lie so big we can’t swallow it, or when they stay away for three nights, or steal our new iPhone making a transgression so glaring we can’t register it as “okay” no matter what.
+This is the moment the sociopath dreads and pulls tricks to prolong every single hour of every day.

 Its hard-wired within human nature to trust.
 We’re equally hard-wired in the deep inner workings of life to no longer feel positively towards the person who breaks our trust.

 Sociopaths monitor our bond to them with continued empathy tests.

 A Sociopath Can Be Nothing But a Sociopath – Forever

 These abnormal creatures keep us primed to believe their lies and their twisted logic, by laying on affection and withholding and ignoring us, or being nice, or threatening us and playing victim and with dramatic tantrums they throw.
 They’ve learned when to pull back, when to seem loving, when to be angry, sick, mean or unavailable or ignore us for the results they want: our emotional reaction and entanglement.
 They’re accidental experts from the dark side at manipulation.
 Accidental manipulation and the fallout of our two very different realities colliding, achievable only as long as we don’t see what they are

 Antisocial psychopaths are identical in their limited, reptilian brains.